Chronic pain, also known as Chronic Pain Syndrome (CPS), refers to any type of pain which lasts for longer than three months.

-If your injury type isn’t listed above, then don’t worry – there are many things that can lead to chronic pain, so it’s likely we can still help you.
+If your injury type isn’t listed above, then don’t worry – there are many things that can lead to chronic pain, so it’s likely you can still seek help.

 If your accident was caused by somebody else’s negligence within the last three years, then we know this can feel especially unfair.
-Our advisors will be able to let you know whether they think somebody else is liable for your accident and can help you start the process of making a compensation claim.
+A legal adviser will be able to let you know whether they think somebody else is liable for your accident and can help you start the process of making a compensation claim.

 All types of chronic pain have one thing in common: long-lasting discomfort, which can have a major effect on your day-to-day life.
 But there are a few different conditions which are associated with chronic pain:

-We know that chronic pain can be a very individual experience, and that’s why our solicitors look at each case as different and unique – they’ll take all the impacts and expenses caused by your condition into consideration when working out your compensation.
+We know that chronic pain can be a very individual experience, and that’s why an injury solicitor will look at each case as different and unique – they’ll take all the impacts and expenses caused by your condition into consideration when working out your compensation.

 If you’re thinking about making a chronic pain claim, you might be feeling unsure whether you could be eligible.
-Generally, it’s likely we can help you if:
+Generally, it’s likely you can ask for help if:

-But if you’re at all unsure, the best thing to do is get in touch with us for free on 0800 234 6438.
-We’ll be happy to answer your questions, and our advisors have the training and expertise to be able to tell you whether you can claim.
+But if you’re at all unsure, the best thing to do is get in touch with a trained lega adviser for free on 0800 234 6438.
+They’ll be happy to answer your questions, and have the training and expertise to be able to tell you whether you can claim.

-After speaking with us – and if you decide you’d like to go ahead – we can find the right solicitor for your case and put you in touch with them straight away.
+After speaking with a legal adviser – and if you decide you’d like to go ahead – they can find the right solicitor for your case and put you in touch with them straight away.
 Usually, your claim will then be settled without having to go to court.
-But if your case does need to go to court, then it’s nothing to worry about – our solicitors will be on-hand to help you every step of the way.
+But if your case does need to go to court, then it’s nothing to worry about – your solicitor will be on-hand to help you every step of the way.